gvw100/HabitHaven/README.md

   - Click the "Create Habit" option in the sidebar.
   - Click the + button in the last column of the heading row of the habit list.
 - You can view a specific habit by clicking the corresponding row in the habit list.
-  - You can edit your habit in the "Habit" tab of the tabbed pane.
+  - You can edit, complete, and undo completing your habit in the "Habit" tab of the tabbed pane.
   - You can view habit statistics in the "Statistics" tab.
-  - You can customize notifications in the "Notifications" tab.
+  - You can customize and view notifications in the "Notifications" tab.
   - You can view habit achievements in the "Achievements" tab.
 - You can delete a habit by clicking the garbage can icon in the appropriate row of the habit list.
   - You can delete all habits by clicking the "Settings" option in the sidebar and clicking "Delete All Habits."
 - You can locate my visual component in many places:
+  - After earning an achievement, you can hear a sound effect being played and an achievement toast being displayed.
+These toasts can be toggled on and off in the "Settings" option.
   - Once my application launches, the HabitHaven logo can be seen above the two buttons.
   - The HabitHaven logo can be seen on the sidebar.
   - Icons for each option on the sidebar can be seen on the sidebar.
   - Once within a habit, icons can be seen within each of the tabs of the tabbed pane.
   - Icons for each achievement tier can be seen in the habit achievements.
-- You can hear a sound effect being played TODO
-- You can save the state of my application in one of two ways:
+- You can save the state of my application in one of three ways:
   - Click the "Save to File" option in the sidebar.
   - Close the application with unsaved changes - you will be prompted to save, click "Yes".
+  - Export your save file to your pc by clicking the "Export to File" button in the "Settings" sidebar option.
+  - Turn on auto save in the "Settings" sidebar option.
-- You can reload the state of my application by pressing the "Load from File" button in the start screen.
+- You can reload the state of my application in one of two ways:
+  - Press the "Load from File" button in the start screen.
+  - Click the "Import from File" button to select a save file on your pc.